How to Take Care of Newborn Kitten

 kitten bedding with towel

 Train your kitten to go.
 For kittens below 3 weeks old, you will need to stimulate the kitten's bowel or urine movement by using a cotton ball or soft tissue dipped in warm water and gently wiping the kitten's genital area until it pees or poops.
-You can watch a video and read a complete guide to potty training a kitten at any stage of its life by clicking HERE.
+Kittens are fast learners.
+Soon, they can apply this training and find discreet ways to relieve themselves.

 First Vet Trip